Hardware obfuscation: Techniques

 In contrast, the passive techniques modify the circuit description in a soft form (e.g. syntactic changes), such that it becomes difficult for a human reader to understand the functionality of the circuit.
 These approaches typically employ either string-substitution (including variable name change, comment removal, etc.), or structural change in the hardware description language (HDL) description of a circuit (including loop unrolling, register renaming, etc.).
 A major shortcoming of the passive approaches is that they do not modify the black box functionality of a circuit, and hence cannot prevent potential usage of an IP as black-box in a design.
 Moreover, the actual strength of such passive obfuscation is debatable, since, in general, black-box obfuscation does not exist, at least for software programs computing certain mathematical functions.

+Usage

 Hardware watermarking can be used in conjunction with hardware obfuscation.
 In an obfuscated design, watermarking can be effective in providing a second line of defense against unlicensed copying efforts.